Bluffton Workers’ Compensation Lawyer

 Once an injured worker receives an official denial letter for and decides to contest the decision, the appeals process would be with a hearing before one of the state’s workers’ compensation commissioners, where all parties involved in the claim would have the chance to present their case.
 Ultimately, a workers’ compensation appeal would only be successful if the individual can make a strong case that the initial ruling was made in error.

-Benefits Available Through Workers’ Compensation
+What Benefits are Available through Workers’ Compensation?

 - Medical care to cover the full costs of the worker’s necessary medical treatment, including hospital and doctor visits.